garrypolley/lc101-kc/March 27, 2017/starter-questions.md

 * What are some advantages of using Enumeration types?
   * Enumeration types define the valid values for a variable
   * Code completion tools can display the valid values
-* When would use an Enumeration type?
+* When would you use an Enumeration type?
   * When a variable or property logically can only take a few different values.
   * Examples: day of the week, type of cheese
   * Counter examples: temperature (too many values), a person's age (too many values)